Geidelberg/617.2/README.md

 The code is mostly generalisable but not totally so needs to be edited a bit with new analyses.

 Basically, the R scripts will be on climb.
 The bash files point towards those R scripts.
 You use 'sbatch bash_script.sh' to launch them.
-So you'll need to launch 2 jobs to date the two linages, then once that's done, you'll need to launch 2 more jobs to run mlesky.
+So you'll need to launch 2 jobs to date the two sets of trees, then once that's done, you'll need to launch 2 more jobs to run mlesky.

 Edit R scripts:
 in compare_lineages_xxx.R: